Tree pyramidal adaptive importance sampling: Results and discussion

 \subsection{Discussion}

-The presented method provides a significant speed-up sampling procedure by increasing the sampling efficiency (See.
+The presented method provides a significant improvement in the sampling efficiency (See.
 Figure~\ref{fig:resultsNESS}).
 It might seem that the more complex formulation of the proposal distribution and its adaptation can impact the computational complexity of the sampling algorithm.
 However, although in some cases TP-AIS requires more time to generate a specific number of samples (especially when the desired number of samples is high), its sampling efficiency allows the method to obtain a better proposal distribution approximation with less samples.
-For example, in the 1D GMM case, shown in Figure~\ref{fig:resultsJSD}, TP-AIS obtains with 100 samples better accuracy (i.e. lower JSD) that the other benchmarked methods after 1000 samples.
+For example, in the 1D GMM case, shown in Figure~\ref{fig:resultsJSD}, TP-AIS obtains a better representation of the target $\pi$ (i.e. lower JSD) with 100 samples than the other benchmarked methods do with 1000 samples.

-In contrast to other Quasi Monte-Carlo approaches \cite{wessing17, joshi16}, our proposed algorithm does not lose the anytime property that MCMC methods have and the sampling process can be halted at anytime allowing for accuracy-time trade-offs.
+In contrast to other Quasi Monte-Carlo approaches \cite{wessing17, joshi16}, our proposed algorithm does not lose the anytime property that MCMC methods have, and the sampling process can be halted at anytime allowing for accuracy-time trade-offs.

 The main drawback of the proposed approach is dimensionality, which limits its application from low to mid dimensional problems.
-Each new sample step subdivides the space into $2^d$ subspaces, constraining the number of samples that can be generated after each time step.
+Each new sample step subdivides the space into $2^K$ subspaces, constraining the number of samples that can be generated after each time step.
 For example, for a 9D problem, each sampling step needs to generate 512 samples which, depending on the application, might be overwhelming.
 On the other hand, this fact opens the door to parallel implementations that compute the likelihood of all the new samples concurrently further improving the number of samples per unit of time that this approach can deliver.
 In any case, this is a well-known limitation of IS methods in general and TP-AIS is not an exception.

 Another limitation of TP-AIS is the need of boundaries for the sampling space.
-This can cause to have regions of non-zero probability outside the approximated space, the probability mass outside the space is distributed over the sampling space resulting in density over-estimation.
+This can cause to have regions of non-zero probability outside the approximated space, the probability density outside the space is distributed over the sampling space resulting in density over-estimation.
 However, in practice it is reasonable to assume known boundaries in the domain of the sampled function and in our evaluation we did not experience this issue to be a limitation.